G2Lab/DifFracTion/README.md

 ## Normalization

-The inputs to alpha_normalization() and iterative_normalization() are two $n \times n $ chromosome-level balanced Hi-C matrices (e.g., KR or any other balancing method), referred to as matrixA and matrixB, along with the length of the corresponding chromosome and the matrix resolution in base pairs.
+The inputs to alpha_normalization() and iterative_normalization() are two $n x n $ chromosome-level balanced Hi-C matrices (e.g., KR or any other balancing method), referred to as matrixA and matrixB, along with the length of the corresponding chromosome and the matrix resolution in base pairs.

      matrix_A_norm,matrix_B_norm,_,_ = DifFracTion.alpha_normalization(matrix_A,matrix_B,chromosome_length,resolution)